Parts of Speech: Adjective

 i.
 Qualitative Adjective or Adjective of quality:

-Express the qualities of something or someone.
+Expresses the qualities of something or someone.

-Such as great, good, bad, wise, poor, nice, happy, pretty, angry, blue etc.
+Such as great, good, bad, wise, poor, nice, happy, pretty, angry, blue, etc.

 - He gives me a great idea.